azat-io/azat-io-old/content/en/fluid-interfaces.md

 }
 ```

-But, I think, this method is dull, like the agrarian industry.
-First of all, it makes you sad because you have to write a lot of code, you can even say that you write CSS code twice in one file.
-It would also be fun to take into account intermediate values ​​for all paddings and sizes, that is, to make the button fluid.
+There are drawbacks to this method:

+- it requires writing a lot of code
+- it would be nice to take into account intermediate values for indents and make elements on the page truly flexible

-So, for this example, let's say we want to set a font that spans between 480px and 1280px viewport sizes.
-The minimum font size will be `2.25rem`, the maximum font size will be `3rem`.
+Let's say the task is to set the font size, which will change in the range from 480 to 1280 pixels.
+The minimum size will be `2.25rem`, the maximum will be `3rem`.

-What are some ways to make it fun?
+What are some ways to do this?

 ## calc() function

-This function is used to perform simple calculations in CSS, in conjunction with the `vw` unit (percentage of the total width of the viewport), this function becomes a powerful tool in responsive design.
-This func can help us in calculating the required font size in the range we need.
+This function is used for calculations in CSS.
+In combination with the `vw` unit (viewport width percentage), it becomes a powerful tool for creating fluid interfaces.

-First, let's define the difference between the maximum and minimum font sizes.
-In our example, this would be: `3rem - 2.25rem = 0.75rem`.
+Let's define the difference between the maximum and minimum font sizes.
+In our example, it will be: `3rem - 2.25rem = 0.75rem`.

-We will also determine the difference between the viewport values ​​by first converting their value to the `rem` unit (depends on the value of `<html>`, by default `16px`).
-We get the following value: `(1280 / 16) - (480 / 16) = 50`.
+We'll also define the difference between the viewport values, first converting them to `rem` units (depending on the value of `<html>`, by default `16px`).
+We get `(1280 / 16) - (480 / 16) = 50`.

-Thus, we got the following values:
+We have the following values:

 - Minimum font size: `2.25rem`
 - Maximum font size: `3rem`
 - Difference between maximum and minimum font sizes: `0.75rem`
 - Minimum viewport size: `30rem (480px)`
-- Difference between max and min viewport sizes: `50rem (800px)`
+- Difference between maximum and minimum viewport sizes: `50rem (800px)`

-The function we need should look like this:
+The necessary function looks like this:

 Minimum font size + Difference between maximum and minimum font sizes \* ((Viewport width - Minimum viewport size) / Difference between maximum and minimum viewport sizes).

-In total we get the following result:
+As a result, we get:

 ```css
 .foo {